Ultralong-distance quantum correlations in three-terminal Josephson junctions: Physical picture

 Figures~\ref{fig:diagrams-pair-amplitude}a and~\ref{fig:diagrams-pair-amplitude}b show the energy diagram for the lowest-order pair amplitude between the quantum dots $D_x$ and $D_{x'}$, corresponding to conversion of ``spin-up electron on the dot $D_x$'' into ``spin-down hole on the dot $D_{x'}$''.

-The processes on figures~\ref{fig:diagrams-pair-amplitude}a and~\ref{fig:diagrams-pair-amplitude}b start with electron-hole conversion at the $S_a$-$D_x$-$S_c$ Josephson junction: local Floquet-Andreev reflection first kicks the energy by $2eV$ ({\it i.e.} the energy of a Cooper pair taken from the lead $S_a$ biased at the voltage $V$).
-The process continues with nonlocal propagation through $S_c$ from $D_x$ to $D_{x'}$ in the hole-electron channel.
-Next, ``local'' inverse-Floquet kicking hole-electron conversion takes place at the $S_c$-$D_{x'}$-$S_b$ Josephson junction.
+The processes on figures~\ref{fig:diagrams-pair-amplitude}a and~\ref{fig:diagrams-pair-amplitude}b start with electron-hole conversion at the $S_a$-$D_x$-$S_c$ Josephson junction: local Floquet-Andreev reflection {first increases the} energy by $2eV$ ({\it i.e.} the energy of a Cooper pair taken from the lead $S_a$ biased at the voltage $V$).
+The process continues with nonlocal propagation from $D_x$ to $D_{x'}$ across $S_c$ in the hole-electron channel.
+Next, ``local'' {inverse-Floquet hole-electron conversion} takes place at the $S_c$-$D_{x'}$-$S_b$ Josephson junction.
 In the final state, spin-down hole is produced at zero energy on the quantum dot $D_{x'}$.

-The condition $|2eV|<\Delta$ on the bias voltage $V$ (see figure~\ref{fig:diagrams-pair-amplitude}a) implies conversion in the hole-electron channel over the BCS coherence length~$\xi_0(\omega)$, {\it i.e.} $R_0\alt \xi_0$, see Eq.~(\ref{eq:xi-ball-omega}).
-This subgap process is referred to as ``the Floquet-Andreev quartet pair amplitude''.
+The condition $|2eV|<\Delta$ on the bias voltage $V$ (see figure~\ref{fig:diagrams-pair-amplitude}a) implies conversion in the hole-electron channel over the {superconducting coherence length~$\xi_{ball}(\omega)$, see Eq.~(\ref{eq:xi-ball-omega}).} This subgap process is referred to as ``the Floquet-Andreev quartet pair amplitude''.

 Conversely, $|2eV|>\Delta$ on figure~\ref{fig:diagrams-pair-amplitude}b implies nonlocal hole-electron conversion above the gap of $S_c$.
-This process is limited by the mesoscopic phase coherence length $l_\varphi$ of the BCS quasiparticles, and it is referred to as ``the ultralong-distance Floquet-Tomasch pair amplitude'', in analogy with the Tomasch effect \cite{Tomasch1,Tomasch2,Tomasch3,McMillan-Anderson} mentioned above in the Introduction.
+This process is limited by the mesoscopic phase coherence length $l_\varphi$ of the superconducting quasiparticles, and it is referred to as ``the ultralong-distance Floquet-Tomasch pair amplitude'' [see the forthcoming Eqs.~(\ref{eq:l-phi-1})-(\ref{eq:l-phi-max-2})], in analogy with the Tomasch effect \cite{Tomasch1,Tomasch2,Tomasch3,McMillan-Anderson} mentioned above in the Introduction.

-Emergence of the ultralong-distance Floquet-Tomasch pair amplitude if $2eV>\Delta$ and $R_0 \sim l_\varphi$ implies ultralong-distance nonlocality and quantum correlations in the $\varphi_q$-sensitive current, which is considered now.
+Emergence of the ultralong-distance Floquet-Tomasch pair amplitude if $|2eV|>\Delta$ implies ultralong-distance nonlocality over $R_0 \sim l_\varphi$, and quantum correlations in the $\varphi_q$-sensitive current, which is considered now.

 Now, we ``close the loop'' on figures~\ref{fig:diagrams-current-and-noise}a and~\ref{fig:diagrams-current-and-noise}b with final zero-energy hole-electron conversion from $D_{x'}$ to $D_x$.
-The resulting $\varphi_q$-sensitive Floquet-Andreev quartet current is limited by the BCS coherence length~$\xi_0$, independently on whether $2eV<\Delta$ or $2eV>\Delta$.
+The resulting $\varphi_q$-sensitive Floquet-Andreev quartet current is limited by the {superconducting coherence} length~$\xi_{ball}(0)$, independently on whether $|2eV|<\Delta$ or $|2eV|>\Delta$.